storm-devs/storm-engine/kb/0002-scripting-overview.md

 ### Objects, References and Attributes

 An `object` is a treelike text structure of an arbitrary shape.
-This means that it can store any amount of fields in _text_ form, even if specifying a number without quotes is allowed.
+This means that it can store any amount of fields in _text_ form, even though specifying a number without quotes is allowed.

 The strings may be converted back to `int` or `float` using `sti` and `stf` functions.